matnalopez2/Teoria-de-Circuitos-2/README.md

 ### Final 20230726
 * Ejercicio 1: A ENTREGAR
 * Ejercicio 2: A ENTREGAR
-* Ejercicio 3: sin empezar
+* Ejercicio 3: Adjunto ejercicio (a), parece no estar desnormalizado.
+CONSULTAR.
+Pendiente desarrollo de (b)

 ### Final 20230927
 * Ejercicio 1: A ENTREGAR